gvempire-dev/core/README.md

 ## Usage

-To use `gv-website`, use these scripts:
+To use `gvempire`, use these scripts:

+`start` - start the development server

-`yarn build` - build the site for a production environment
+`build` - build the production site

-`yarn start` - start develpoment server
+`serve` - start the production server

-`yarn serve` - serve production files
+`test` - run tests

+`deploy` - deploy to vercel

+`changelog` - used after a commit to update changelog and package version

+## Blog

+When adding a new blox post, be sure to enter the file in the `post-index.js` file.

 ## Contact